owj0421/DeepFashion/README.md

 Deep Fashion is a **Easy-to-use**, **Modular** and **Extendible** package of deep-learning based fashion recommendation models with PyTorch. <br><br>
 Behind the fact that none of the numerous papers released since 2018 have been implemented, we implement and distribute the model ourselves.
 We aimed to implement the paper as much as possible, but since it is a personal project, there may be some other aspects.
 Therefore, if there is a better way, please contribute.<br><br>
-제공하는 것
+**What is included**
-- 쉽게 Outfit을 Dataset으로 구성하고, Batch단위로 구성할 수 있는 Dataprocessor
+- Data proprocessor that can easily configure Outfit as Dataset and Batch unit
-- Fashion compatibility 모델들
+- Fashion compatibility Models
-- Outfit wise로 구성된 Batch에 바로 적용할 수 있는 Metric learning loss
+- Metric learning loss that can be applied immediately to Batch configured with Outfit-wise

 ## 📚 Supported Models